mjgoins/kvm-manager/README.md

     touch /home/$GUESTNAME/vms/$GUESTNAME/debian-installer

-Once the guest starts with the installer, you can remove this file to avoid booting back into the installer.

 To use the "netboot" method, make sure you have a working DHCP server running on your host server and offering addresses over your bridge interface.